 - Registered office

 As time changes, specific changes also occur in the company as well.
-Directors are responsible for reporting these company changes to Companies House, which includes.
+Directors are responsible for reporting these company changes to Companies House.

 - Change of registered office address